-- Component Name: The user defined filter component name. - Filter Type: Four filter types are supported 1.
+• Component Name: The user defined filter component name.

+- Filter Type: Eight filter types are supported 1.
 Single rate FIR, 2.
 Half-band FIR, 3.
-Hilbert transform, and 4.
-Interpolated FIR - Number of Channels: The number of channels processed by the filter.
-One to a maximum of 8 channels can be accommodated by a single filter core. - Zero Packing Factor: This field is applicable to the interpolated filter only.
+Hilbert transform, 4.
+Interpolated FIR, 5.
+Polyphase decimator, 6.
+Polyphase interpolator, 7.
+Half-band decimator, and 8.
+Half-band interpolator. - Number of Channels: The number of channels processed by the filter.
+One to a maximum of 8 channels can be accommodated by a single filter core.
+The polyphase decimator and polyphase interpolator provide single channel support only. - Zero Packing Factor: This field is applicable to the interpolated filter only.
 The zero packing factor specifies the number of 0's inserted between the coefficient data supplied by the user in the .coe (filter coefficient file).
 This is an integer value between 2 and 8 inclusive.
 A zero packing factor of k will insert k-1 0's between the supplied coefficient values. - Input Data Width: The precision (in bits) of the filter input data samples.
 The input sample precision is an integer value between 1 and 32 inclusive. - Input Data Type: The filter input data can be specified as either signed or unsigned.
 The signed option employs conventional two's complement arithmetic. - Number of Taps: The number of filter taps.
-The filter supports between 2 and 1024 taps inclusive. - Impulse Response: Indicates structure present in the coefficient set.
+For a symmetric impulse response (either even or odd symmetric) the number of filters taps is between 2 and 1024 inclusive.
+For a nonsymmetrical coefficient set the range is 2 to 1024 inclusive. - Impulse Response: Indicates structure present in the coefficient set.
 The user may specify a symmetric, negative (odd)-symmetric or non-symmetric impulse response. - Implementation Option: Selecting the Serial option generates an SDA FIR filter.
 This is a fully serial DA FIR filter.
 In this case, if a non-symmetric impulse response is specified, B (B is the bit precision of the input data) clock cycles are required to generate a new output sample (B clock cycles per output point).
-If a symmetric impulse response is employed, B+1 clock cycles are required per output point. - If the Parallel filter is specified a fully parallel PDA filter is produced.
+If a symmetric impulse response is employed, B+1 clock cycles are required per output point.

+If the Parallel filter is specified a fully parallel PDA filter is produced.
 The fully parallel filter produces a new output sample on every clock edge.
-Choosing the Num Clock Cycles per Output Sample option allows the degree of filter parallelism to be specified using the associated pull-down menu.
+Choosing the Clock Cycles/Output Sample option allows the degree of filter parallelism to be specified using the associated pull-down menu.
 The menu presents the valid set of values (L) that can be selected to specify the number of cycles per output sample.
 For example, selecting L=3 will result in a filter that generates a new output sample every 3 clock cycles.
-If L=5, new output samples are produced every 5 clock cycles. - Coefficient Width: The bit precision of the coefficient data.
-This is an integer value between 1 and 32 inclusive.
-The Coefficient Width parameter is accessed using the Coefficients user interface (UI) shown in Figure 23.
-This sub-panel is enabled using the Coefficients button on the primary GUI. - Coefficient Data Type: The coefficient data can be specified as either signed or unsigned.
-When the signed option is selected conventional two's complement representation is assumed.
+If L=5, new output samples are produced every 5 clock cycles.